xiangao/reproducible-research/content/git/index.md

   * Seeing what people are up to
   * Contributing to others' code
 * Lowers the barrier to collaboration
-  * "There's a typo in your code." vs. "Here's a correction for that typo."
+  * "You have a typo" vs. "Here's a correction for that typo"

 <!-- NOTES -->